DJ-Man-2099/dj-man-2099/README.md

 ###

-<p align="left">My name is David John and I'm a Full Stack web developer, from Egypt</p>
+<p align="left">My name is David John and I'm a full-stack web developer, from Egypt</p>

 ###